-Within the VOA, Erin is one of 10 advisors from across British Columbia, who strive to help to define and determine best methods to hep create positive impact in our local communities.
-Erin likes working with others who identify with ASD, bouncing ideas and sharing thoughts and experiences.
+Erin Boe is a Richmond advisor for the Voices of Autism (VOA), a group created to advise the Pacific Autism Family Network, and who strive to help to define and determine best methods to hep create positive impact in our local communities.
+Erin likes working with others who identify as autistic, bouncing ideas and sharing thoughts and experiences.
 She enjoys the camaraderie of being amongst others who may have gone through similar experiences as her and hopes to continue creating change and feel an achievement in reaching that goal.

 Lucas Gates is a proud advocate, helping those with autism and making the community even stronger.
 Lucas is a born-and-raised third-generation Vancouverite and is proud to live in a city and province that makes diversity even stronger, and plans on staying here for the long-haul.
 Lucas’s position with the Voices of Autism is Community Liaison and VOA advisor.
 In his work with the Voices of Autism Lucas has played a key role in community outreach.
 Lucas in his spare time, enjoys taking time to the fullest by enjoying Vancouver weather, plays video games either privately or streaming and just generally enjoys life!